zeus-fyi/zeus/zeus/iris_programmable_proxy/USERS_GUIDE.md

         limit: with a value of 10

  5. Your extended route path
-    a.
        Here's an example of a request path that you might send to the proxy:

        HEADER: X-Route-Group: avalanche-mainnet
        https://iris.zeus.fyi/v1/router/